Montoneros: Under Videla's junta

+On 5 April 1977, a female Montoneros militant (Patricia Palazuelos) planted a bomb inside the Argentine Air Force Headquarters, causing serious damage to the Cóndor Building in downtown Buenos Aires.
+Three years after this attack, in December 1980, the right side of the Cóndor Building suffered a collapse of ten stories due to the structural damage exacerbated by heavy rains, killing 17 and injuring dozens of civilians.

-On 23 May 1977, the urban guerrillas in Buenos Aires killed two police officers and a retired inspector as he entered his home.
+On 23 May 1977, urban guerrillas in Buenos Aires killed two police officers and a retired inspector as he entered his home.

-The junta redoubled the Dirty War anti-guerrilla campaign.
-During 1977, in just Buenos Aires alone, 36 police were reported killed in actions involving the remaining urban guerrillas.
+The Argentine junta redoubled the Dirty War's anti-guerrilla campaign.
+During 1977, in Buenos Aires alone, 36 police were reported killed in actions involving the remaining urban guerrillas.

-On 1 August 1978, a powerful bomb meant to kill Rear Admiral Armando Lambruschini (chairman of the Joint Chiefs) ripped through a nine-story apartment building, killing three civilians and trapping scores beneath the debris.
+On 1 August 1978, a powerful bomb meant to kill Rear Admiral Armando Lambruschini (Chief of the Joint Chiefs of Staff of the Armed Forces) ripped through a nine-story apartment building, killing three civilians and trapping scores beneath the debris.

-On 14 August 1977, Susana Leonor Siver and her partner Marcelo Carlos Reinhold, both Montoneros fighters, were kidnapped from Reinold's mother's home along with a friend by a fifteen-strong naval intelligence team and taken to the ESMA naval detention camp.
-After a brutal torture session in front of his wife, Marcelo was supposedly "transferred" to another camp but nothing was heard of him since.
+On 14 August 1977, Susana Leonor Siver and her partner Marcelo Carlos Reinhold, both Montoneros fighters—along with a friend—were kidnapped from Reinhold's mother's home by a fifteen-person naval intelligence team; they were taken to the Escuela Superior de Mecánica de la Armada (ESMA) naval detention camp.
+After a brutal torture session in front of his wife, Marcelo was supposedly "transferred" to another camp, but he was not heard of again.
 In February 1978, Susana was disappeared by the military authorities soon after giving birth to a blonde girl.

-Adriana and Gaspar Tasca, both identified as Montoneros, were taken into custody between 7 and 10 December 1977 and remain unaccounted for.
-On 16 December 1977, a Montoneros hit-squad operating in Buenos Aires, killed Andre Gasparoux, a top executive of the Peugeot Motor Company and seriously wounded his bodyguard.
-The seven MPM guerrillas involved, including two women, ambushed the 55-year-old French national in the suburb of Ranelagh after using a truck to block his route before spraying his car with a hail of submachinegun fire before making good their escape.
+Adriana and Gaspar Tasca, both identified as Montoneros, were taken into custody between 7 and 10 December 1977, and they remain unaccounted for.
+On 16 December 1977, a Montoneros hit-squad operating in Buenos Aires killed Andre Gasparoux, a top executive of the Peugeot Motor Company, and seriously wounded his bodyguard.

+The seven guerrillas involved, including two women, ambushed the 55-year-old French national in the suburb of Ranelagh; after using a truck to block his route, they sprayed his car with submachine gun fire before escaping.

 On 6 October 1978, José Pérez Rojo and Patricia Roisinblit, both Montoneros members, were made to disappear.
-According to different sources, 8,000 to 30,000 people are estimated to have disappeared and died during the military dictatorship that ruled Argentina from 1976 to 1983.
-Some 12,000 of the missing known as the detenidos-desaparecidos, survived detention and were later compensated for their ordeal.
-On the other hand, according to an NGO dedicated to defending "victims of terrorism", 1,355 people, including members of the police and military, were killed by Montoneros and other left-wing armed movements.
+According to various sources, 8,000 to 30,000 people are estimated to have disappeared and died during the military dictatorship that ruled Argentina from 1976 to 1983.
+Approximately 12,000 of the missing—known as the detenidos-desaparecidos—survived detention and were later compensated for their ordeals.
+By contrast—according to an NGO dedicated to defending "victims of terrorism"—1,355 people, including members of the police and military, were killed by Montoneros and other left-wing armed movements.